ADLINK-EPM/ipi-docs/source/smarc-ipi/ipi-smarc-imx8mp/HowToFlashImageeMMC.md

 ## **Prerequisites**

-- Download the prebuilt image of to the working directory on your development host [click here](https://www.ipi.wiki/pages/downloads-imx8mplus).
+- Download the prebuilt image to the working directory on your development host [click here](https://www.ipi.wiki/pages/downloads-imx8mplus).

-- Prepare your target board by connecting power cord and connect the micro USB OTG cable to the host computer.
+- Prepare your target board by connecting the power cord and the micro USB OTG cable to the host computer.

 - Make sure your boot loader switches are in eMMC mode which is 1000.